josephh2o/BME602_hw5/README.md

 **C.** In the code for the speech analysis, there are 10 speech features that are extracted from the speech recordings.
 These features include average amplitude of a frequency range determined by 10 fifth-order Butter bandpass filters from 0 to 8000 Hz.
 Every 5 ms, the fast fourier transform (fft) function is performed on the speech signal, and the average amplitude of the frequency range is calculated.

-Shown below are the spectrogram, average amplitude of individual frequencies, and average amplitude of combined frequencies for the alphabet.
+Shown below are the spectrogram, average amplitude of individual frequency ranges, and average amplitude of combined frequency ranges for the alphabet.

 ![spectrogram_alpha](figures/spectrogram_alpha.png)